ontodev/cogs/README.md

 Since COGS is designed to synchronize local and remote sets of tables, we try to follow the familiar `git` interface and workflow:

-- [`cogs init`](#init) creates a `.cogs/` directory to store configuration data and creates a Google Sheet for the project
+- [`cogs init`](#init) creates a `.cogs/` directory to store configuration data and creates a spreadsheet for the project
-- [`cogs share`](#share) shares the Google Sheet with specified users
+- [`cogs share`](#share) shares the spreadsheet with specified users
-- [`cogs add foo.tsv`](#add) starts tracking the `foo.tsv` table as a Worksheet
+- [`cogs add foo.tsv`](#add) starts tracking the `foo.tsv` table as a sheet
-- `cogs rm foo.tsv` stops tracking the `foo.tsv` table as a Worksheet
+- `cogs rm foo.tsv` stops tracking the `foo.tsv` table as a sheet
-- [`cogs push`](#push) pushes changes to local Worksheets to the Google Sheet
+- [`cogs push`](#push) pushes changes to local sheets to the project spreadsheet
-- `cogs fetch` fetches the data from the Goolgle Sheet and stores it in `.cogs/`
+- `cogs fetch` fetches the data from the spreadsheet and stores it in `.cogs/`
 - `cogs status` summarizes the differences between tracked files and their copies in `.cogs/`
-- `cogs diff` shows detailed differences between local files and the Google Sheet
+- `cogs diff` shows detailed differences between local files and the spreadsheet
-- `cogs pull` overwrites local files with the data from the Google Sheet, if they have changed
+- `cogs pull` overwrites local files with the data from the spreadsheet, if they have changed
-- [`cogs delete`](#delete) destroys the Google Sheet and configuration data, but leaves local files alone
+- [`cogs delete`](#delete) destroys the spreadsheet and configuration data, but leaves local files alone

 There is no step corresponding to `git commit`.

 ## Definitions

-- **Sheet**: the remote Google spreadsheet - each COGS project corresponds to one Sheet
+- **Spreadsheet**: the remote Google Sheets spreadsheet - each COGS project corresponds to one spreadsheet
-- **Worksheet**: a tab in the Sheet - each Worksheet corresponds to one local TSV or CSV table
+- **Sheet**: a tab in the spreadsheet - each sheet corresponds to one local TSV or CSV table

 ---

 ### `init`

 Running `init` creates a `.cogs` directory containing configuration data.
-This also creates a new Google Sheet and stores the Sheet ID.
+This also creates a new Google Sheets spreadsheet and stores the ID.
 Optionally, this new sheet may be shared with users.

 ```
 cogs init -c [path-to-credentials] -t [project-title] -u [email] -r [role]